 zkSync Era and the zkStack

-What makes zkStack particularly compelling is its approach to liquidity fragmentation.
-Hyperchains built with zkStack can participate in native trustless bridges with each other and with the main zkSync Era chain, creating a network of interconnected ZK-powered Appchains that share liquidity without requiring explicit bridge deployments.
-This has made zkStack an attractive option for projects that want the independence of an application chain without isolating themselves from broader ecosystem liquidity.
+zkStack addresses liquidity fragmentation directly.
+Hyperchains built with zkStack participate in native trustless bridges with each other and with the main zkSync Era chain, creating a network of interconnected ZK-powered Appchains that share liquidity without explicit bridge deployments.
+This makes zkStack a strong option for projects wanting the independence of an application chain without isolating themselves from broader ecosystem liquidity.

-The framework supports Solidity and Vyper, making it accessible to the massive pool of Ethereum developers. zkSync’s custom virtual machine (zkEVM) is designed to be EVM-compatible while optimizing for zero-knowledge proof generation, allowing developers to deploy existing smart contracts with minimal changes while benefiting from ZK scalability.
+The framework supports Solidity and Vyper, making it accessible to the large pool of Ethereum developers. zkSync’s custom virtual machine (zkEVM) is EVM-compatible while optimized for zero-knowledge proof generation, allowing developers to deploy existing smart contracts with minimal changes while gaining ZK scalability.

-Gaming applications have particularly embraced zkStack for building Appchains in 2026.
-The ability to process game logic off-chain while generating verifiable proofs enables complex game mechanics with thousands of players without network congestion, while selective privacy features protect strategic information until appropriate reveal moments.
+Gaming applications have strongly adopted zkStack for building Appchains in 2026.
+Processing game logic off-chain while generating verifiable proofs enables complex game mechanics with thousands of players without network congestion, while selective privacy features protect strategic information until appropriate reveal moments.

 Polygon zkEVM: Equivalence and Customization